collapsefield/collapsefield-verrells-law/RETAINED_STATE_SELECTION_FRAMEWORK.md

 ---

-## Relationship to Collapse Aware AI™
+## Relationship to Collapse Aware AI

 Verrell's Law and Collapse Aware AI™ are connected historically but separate evidence tracks.